stud131/docs-monaca/README.md

 # Monaca Docs

 These docs are built using [Hugo](https://gohugo.io/).
 If you do not have it installed, follow the instructions on the Hugo site.
+(Latest version may not work.
+The version 0.39 works.
+See https://github.com/gohugoio/hugo/releases/tag/v0.39 )

 ## Update Site flow